A fascinating article in technology news publication The Register revealed earlier this week the inner workflow of Amazon.

 Home Teams allegedly stick to the ‘two pizza rule’, which dictates that no teams should be any bigger than five or six people – few enough people that they could be fed by two pizzas (though some might claim they could get through two pizzas on their own), hence the name of the rule.

 Those teams take ownership of their work to a fairly immense degree.
 They are given real autonomy; there is management oversight, of course, but a lot of it is from afar, and if the teams can justify their ways of working with data, then that’s OK.

 The company uses a lot of what has previously been referred to as service-oriented architecture, but which it has evolved into ‘service-oriented collaboration’, as The Register calls it.

-The latter, the article says, is a “system of optimizing internal collaboration by organizing development around a collection of independently managed services with a fascinating set of policies for governing it all”.
+The latter, the article says, is a “system of optimising internal collaboration by organising development around a collection of independently managed services with a fascinating set of policies for governing it all”.

 Collaboration and autonomous teams are commonly-cited methods, to the extent that they may have moved into buzzword territory, but it’s interesting to see what it means in practice for Amazon.

 The Register’s research found three key points to this system.
 First is the team, which as we have already seen has a high level of autonomy.
 They’re given goals, and have to focus on “value to the customer”, and can make their own way to success.

 Next is the development process.
 There are a number of development tools that can be used, but no hard requirements, the article says.
 Teams also do not need to worry about use of internal resources, within reason.